Photos by Alex Knight Photography

 I realized, in that moment, it was my turn to walk her up a mountain.
 To invite her to step

-nervously through looming opinions, to walk beside her as she hiked uncomfortably in the
+nervously through looming opinions, to walk beside her as she hiked uncomfortably into the

 heaviness of her past, to make sure she felt safe to share her story, and to tell her story as it

-should be told, as utter courage and inspiration to other women who feel their humanity has
+should be told, as courage and inspiration to other women who feel their humanity has

 been reduced and their womanhood stolen.